Benchmarking Unified Face Attack Detection via Hierarchical Prompt Tuning: UniAttackDataPlus

 \subsection{Spoofing Approach}

 To ensure diversity in physical attack methods within the UniAttackData+ dataset, we incorporate $14$ physical face spoofing techniques, including $11$ 2D presentation attacks and $3$ 3D mask attacks.
-The 2D attacks consist of $6$ paper-cutout variations and $2$ print attack types, as well as $3$ video-replay attacks to enrich the dataset diversity further.
-For 3D mask attacks, UniAttackData+ includes high-fidelity masks made from three different materials: transparent, plaster, and resin.
+See from the Tab.~\ref{fig:proportion_statistics}, The 2D attacks consist of $6$ paper-cutout variations and $2$ print attack types, as well as $3$ video-replay attacks.
+For 3D mask attacks, UniAttackData+ includes high-fidelity masks made from $3$ different materials: transparent, plaster, and resin.
 These masks are recorded under varied lighting conditions and with multiple imaging devices for added variation.

 \textbf{2D Attacks.} We include two kinds of print attacks recorded in the outdoor and indoor environments.
 Moreover, three kinds of screen replay attacks from different devices are utilized.
 For the cutouts, the printed flat or curved face images will be cut into eyes, nose, mouth areas, or their combinations, generating 6 different attack ways.
 Specifically, the six ways are: (1) One person holds his/her flat face photo where eye regions are cut; (2) One person holds his/her curved face photo where eye regions are cut; (3) One person holds his/her flat face photo where eye and nose regions are cut; (4) One person holds his/her curved face photo where eye and nose regions are cut; (5) One person holds his/her flat face photo where eye, nose, and mouth regions are cut; (6) One person his/her curved face photo where eye, nose, and mouth regions are cut.